-Pancakes might be one of the easiest recipes there is, but it could be still tricky to get them right.
+Pancakes might be one of the easiest recipes there are, but it could still be tricky to get them right.
 One thing I seem to always struggle with is my pancakes sticking to the frying pan.

-This is why in this blog post, I want to have a look at how to prevent your pancakes from sticking to the pan and help you to create pancakes that taste and look delicious too!
+There are many ways to prevent your pancakes from sticking, so in this blog post, I want to have a look at how to prevent your pancakes from sticking to the pan and help you to create pancakes that taste and look delicious too!

 Use a non-stick frying pan

 This is the same process you need to go through if you want your galvanised bread tins not to stick to your bread.
 Your frying pan needs to have a layer of oil ‘baked’ in to prevent it from sticking.
 This is easy to do.

 Simply heat up the frying pan (empty) on a very low heat and wipe the pan with a kitchen paper towel soaked in vegetable (or sunflower) oil.
 Keep it on medium heat and repeat.

 Wipe your frying pan with oil

 A little note about frying pans.
 Unless you are cooking something very spicey or strong flavoured, only wipe clean your frying pan with a kitchen paper towel when you finish.